w3c/AB-public/Vision/README.md

 	openly developed with consensus of industry and key stakeholders.

 # Mission of the W3C
-The fundamental purpose of the W3C is to provide an open forum where diverse voices from around the world and from different industries work together to build consensus
+The fundamental purpose of the W3C is to provide an open voluntary standards forum where diverse voices from around the world and from different industries work together to build consensus